 In closing I would like to reference a term we regularly used in the military which I believe rings true to this topic, ‘time spent in reconnaissance is seldom wasted’.
 Meaning the time spent understanding what the problem is and what/who we need to address the issue is time well invested.
 Do not underestimate the significance of conducting timely and accurate analysis, and then translating it into a viable and deliverable plan for execution.

-If you enjoyed this article, I would encourage you to see some of our other works on our blog.
+If you enjoyed this article, I would encourage you to see some of our other professional development articles on The Eighth Mile Consulting blog.